DanEdens/Resume/Portfolio/Portfolio.md

 ## Sitecheck Scanner: FrontEnd Monitoring Tool

 Sitecheck Scanner started a personal convenience project that evolved into a tool to empower Geo-Instrument's field technicians.
 We faced many challenges working in remote locations, and this caused delays in Client communication.
-I created Sitecheck Scanner to help field technicians stay updated with their current status, and facilitate teamwork.
+I created Sitecheck Scanner to help field technicians stay updated with their current status, and facilitate Issue Handoff.

     This was my answer to the question: "How can I improve Incident response?"